 Human resource departments dedicated to holding salary bandwidths are scanning the web and other companies, trying to find something extra they can offer to bring a new hire on board.
 Unaware of the indirect costs associated and an increase in the salary bandwidth, the more commercial solution to the problem.

-We recently came across this offering to the market, setting a benchmark in the software industry.
+We recently came across this offering in the market, setting a benchmark in the software industry.

 - Ability to WFH